fbpx

 Brunswick Lecture Series

-The first lecture, on October 3, will feature the Society’s Senior Historian Buddy Sullivan.
+The first lecture will take place on Tuesday, October 8, featuring the Society’s Senior Historian, Buddy Sullivan.
 Sullivan will cover the history of Brunswick from the colonial settlement of Georgia to the 20th century, concentrating on the city’s development as a commercial center and seaport.
 Brunswick’s home front contributions during World War II will be discussed, as well as the commercial seafood industry that developed after the war.
-Dozens of historical images will illustrate the city’s rich history.
+Dozens of historical images will celebrate the city’s rich history.

 Details